 They’re from our youth, our past (and current) loves, our friends, our careers, our travels, or handed down from our family members to treasure.
 They’re from great moments, or sad moments, or even from a moment that in of itself wasn’t very special, but the way we remember it is.

 And, they kind of cripple us when we think about letting them go, don’t they?
-We fear the thought of parting with those items… as if somehow, we’re either betraying our past self, or someone else, or feeling like we’ll lose part of ourselves if we part with an item.
+We fear the thought of parting with those items… as if somehow, we’re either betraying our past self, or someone else or feeling like we’ll lose part of ourselves if we part with an item.
 (Even though we know that it’s an irrational fear… it still lingers).
 We are afraid we’ll lose the memory itself, and our ability to share our story, without it.

 We love the emotions we feel when we touch and revisit them.
 Our hearts warm and we sigh for the past.
 But not always, though, right?
 Sometimes, they elicit negative feelings: guilt, sadness, regret, heartbreak.
-Why would we keep things that make us feel badly?
+Why would we keep things that make us feel bad?
 Why do we do that to ourselves exactly?

 We can all use a little help in getting us through the process of looking at our treasures and deciding we can let go of some of them.
 I’m not saying to toss it all!
-I think we all love our collections and our walks down memory lane, and should have some props for our ability to do that.
-What I want you do to do is think about your goals for your home and for your life, and whether or not holding on to too many items that have little (no?) other value besides “triggers old memory” take up more your home and real estate than you feel they should, given your goals for how you want to live in the space.
+I think we all love our collections and our walks down memory lane and should have some props for our ability to do that.
+What I want you to do to do is think about your goals for your home and for your life, and whether or not holding on to too many items that have little (no?) other value besides “triggers old memory” take up more your home and real estate than you feel they should, given your goals for how you want to live in the space.

 I want to walk you through a few steps to the process of reviewing and editing down your collection of keepsakes and memorabilia, and I want to help you by giving you some questions you can ask yourself as you go through the process.